llm-operator/docs/docs/source/jupyter_notebook.rst

 .. code-block:: console

    # Open the Jupyter Notebook in your browser
-   llmo workspace notebooks open my-notebook
+   llma workspace notebooks open my-notebook

 Stopping and Restarting a Jupyter Notebook